Allied Bank Limited cricket team

 Allied Bank Limited cricket team were a first-class cricket side that competed in Pakistani domestic cricket from 1978–79 to 2004–05.
 They were sponsored by Allied Bank Limited.

 They played 116 first-class matches, with 43 wins, 31 losses and 42 draws.
 They beat Pakistan International Airlines in the final of the Patron's Trophy in 1994–95.

-The highest score for Allied Bank Limited was 300 by Rameez Raja against Habib Bank Limited in 1994–95.
+The highest score for Allied Bank Limited was 300 by Ramiz Raja against Habib Bank Limited in 1994–95.
 The best innings bowling figures were 9 for 51 by Aaqib Javed against Habib Bank Limited in 1996–97.